spiffe/spiffe.io/content/spire/getting-started-k8s.md

 To allow the server to read and write to this configmap, a ClusterRole must be created that confers the appropriate entitlements to Kubernetes RBAC, and that ClusterRoleBinding must be associated with the service account created in the previous step.

-1. Create a ClusterRole named **spire-server-trust-role** the corresponding ClusterRoleBinding by applying the **server-cluster-role.yaml** configuration file:
+1. Create a ClusterRole named **spire-server-trust-role** and a corresponding ClusterRoleBinding by applying the **server-cluster-role.yaml** configuration file:

     ```bash
     $ kubectl apply -f server-cluster-role.yaml